Infant Dies in Listeria Outbreak Linked to Ready-to-Eat Products, CDC says

 0:00

-An infant has died due to a listeria infection that the U.S. Centers for Disease Control and Prevention (CDC) has linked to Yu-Shang Food ready-to-eat meat and poultry products.
+An infant has died from a listeria infection that the U.S. Centers for Disease Control and Prevention (CDC) has linked to Yu-Shang Food ready-to-eat meat and poultry products.

-“Eleven people infected with this outbreak strain Listeria have been reported from four states.
+“Eleven people infected with this outbreak strain [of] Listeria have been reported from four states.
 Of the eleven people infected, nine people have been hospitalized.
-One person, an infant, has died in California,” the CDC said on Nov.
+One person, an infant, has died in California,” the CDC stated on Nov.
 22.

-“Interviews with sick people and laboratory findings show that Yu-Shang Food ready-to-eat meat and poultry products are making people sick,” the agency said.
+“Interviews with sick people and laboratory findings show that Yu-Shang Food ready-to-eat meat and poultry products are making people sick.”

 The CDC’s media alert comes after the Food Safety and Inspection Service (FSIS) issued a statement on Nov.
-21 stating that the South Carolina-based Yu Shang Food, Inc. has recalled a large quantity of ready-to-eat (RTE) meat and poultry products sold nationwide due to listeria concerns.
+21 stating that the South Carolina-based Yu Shang Food Inc. has recalled a large quantity of ready-to-eat (RTE) meat and poultry products sold nationwide because of listeria concerns.

-The FSIS said the withdrawal covers about 72,240 pounds of product.
+The FSIS stated that the withdrawal covers about 72,240 pounds of product.
 It expands a previous recall issued by Yu Shang on Nov.
 9, when the company withdrew about 4,589 pounds of products from the market.

-FSIS noted that the current recall applies to all RTE items manufactured by the company before Oct.
+The FSIS stated that the current recall applies to all RTE items manufactured by the company before Oct.
 28. “The products subject to recall bear establishment number ‘P-46684’ or ‘EST. M46684’ inside the USDA mark of inspection.
 These items were shipped to retail locations nationwide and available for purchase online.”

 The risk of listeria contamination was discovered after routine testing by FSIS in October found the presence of the bacteria in some of the items manufactured by the company.